What Is Testicular Torsion?

-The word torsion means “to twist.”
 Testicular torsion is when a man's testicle twists around.
+(The word torsion means “to twist.”)
 The motion also twists the spermatic cord that connects to the testicle.
-This cord contains vessels that carry blood to the testicle.
+Inside this cord are vessels that carry blood to the testicle.

 Testicular torsion is a medical emergency.
 You need to be treated as soon as possible to prevent infertility and other complications, and to save the testicle.